2021 update on Lungarotti

 Modern Umbrian reds and rosé

 We did not taste many of these as my preference is always to taste indigenous varieties and local wines.
-But of course, important reds from international varieties are made expertly for the local and Italian market.
+But of course, important reds from international varieties as part of the portfolio of the wines of Umbria are made expertly for the local and Italian market.

 L’U, Umbria Rosso, Lungarotti, 2013 – being 50% each Sangiovese and Merlot.
 Very accessible, smooth red-berried fruit with a few darker notes, fine texture and some firm tannins on the finish.
 Quite a large production from early picked fruit.